 How Long Will Bankruptcy Stay on My Credit Report?

 A bankruptcy filing can remain on your credit for up to ten years.
-Rather than removing debts from your credit report, filing bankruptcy means that creditors cannot initiate collection on discharged debts.
+Debts are generally not removed from your credit report, but filing bankruptcy means that creditors cannot initiate collection on those discharged debts.